davidhertz7/VoltMart_Exploratory_Analysis/README.md

 <img width="762" height="295" alt="image" src="https://github.com/user-attachments/assets/82c1dd04-9ce9-41d1-845b-5cf2ceec32b8" />
 </p>

-* **Main insight 1.** Across the period 2019 to 2022 the overall worst performing months are Jan, Feb and October.
+* **Main insight 1.** Across the period 2019 to 2022 the overall worst performing months are Jan, Feb and October especially in the north star metrics revenue and num. of orders that went down with more then -25%.

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Main insight 2.** VoltMart sees an holiday surge each year in November (18%) And December (23%).
+Further more March makes a strong bounceback in sales 18% MoM, after a steap downward tend in February.

 * **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.